RetroReversing/retroReversing/categories/consoles/PSP.md

 {% include link-to-other-post.html post="/sn-systems-pro-dg-psp-sdk/" description="For more information on the SN Systems SDK check out this post." %}

+## File Formats

+Some file formats used in the creation of PSP games:
+* GIM - 2D Image Texture format similar to TIM on PS1
+* GMO - 3D model format

 ---
 # All Posts
 <div>